SwarmUS/SwarmUS-doc/docs/sections/hardware/hiveboard-ui.md

 ### 7 segment 1 - BBVM status

 The status of the BBVM, in which your Buzz code is run.

 If it's 0, the VM, is running fine.
 If it's a non zero value.
 The value represent the error code via an enumeration.

+If it's 0, the VM, is running fine.
+If it's a non zero value.
+The value represent the error code via an enumeration.